danewhero/WLED/usermods/user_fx/README.md

 ## Understanding 1D WLED Effects

+**TODO**

+## Combining Multiple Effects in this Usermod

-So now let's say that in addition to the custom "Dussion Fire" effect detailed above, you also want to add the "Police" effect through this same Usermod file.
-The Police effect was removed from WLED after v0.14.0, but through this guide, we will illustrate how to add it back in addition to the custom Diffusion Fire effect:
+So now let's say that in addition to the custom "Diffusion Fire" effect detailed above, you also want to add the "Police" effect through this same Usermod file.
+The Police effect was removed from WLED after v0.14.0, but through this guide, we will illustrate how to add it back into your WLED build, along with the custom Diffusion Fire effect:
 * Navigate to the code for the Police effect [here](https://github.com/wled/WLED/blob/ef0f91d8d07c7aad2ed55f293f01cac3ef43976d/wled00/FX.cpp#L1226).
 * Copy this code, and place it below the metadata string for Diffusion Fire.
 * Add a [metadata string](https://kno.wled.ge/interfaces/json-api/#effect-metadata) for the effect.